The use of human hair extensions and weaves is undeniably the most common aspect today.

 Alternatively, seal one side then let the glue dry up before you turn it over to the other side.
 This process is quite easy and fast.

 Allow your sealing to dry and the duration of drying differs from hair type to hair type.
 The good thing is that it mostly dries out quickly but on the flip side it never cures that fast.
 It’s advisable to let the hair dry for a day to five days.
 The drying time is determined by the sealant you are using.

 You are now ready to use the weave and extensions.
 Notice that it remains clear when nicely dry.
 You shouldn’t notice residues or clamps.

 Choosing the Best Weft Sealer

-The choosing part of the weft sealer can be tricky because there are quite a number in the market today.
+The choosing part of the weft sealer can be tricky because there is quite a number in the market today.
 Always go for the sealants that are made for hair wefts as they will give the perfect bond without leaving you with residue on the weft.

-When you don’t have the weft sealant, however, you may use the fabric glues as they are moisture proof and dry clear.
+When you don’t have the weft sealant, however, you may use the fabric glues as they are moisture-proof and dry clear.